I Inherited $30,000, Now What?

 If running a business is too scary for you or you don’t have the time a simple way to invest is through index funds.

 For many, the stock market is a scary place and it feels more like gambling than investing.
-With index funds like Charles Schwab or Vangaurd offer, you can get invested in the stock market without having to think about it.
+With index funds like Charles Schwab or Vanguard offer, you can get invested in the stock market without having to think about it.

 Index funds, put simply, own small portions of many stocks.
 So rather than buying shares of Apple, Microsoft, Best Buy, and others the index fund buys small portions of each of those stocks.
 As they rise so does the index fund and your risk is lowered.

 While some stocks go down, others in the fund go up so the fund itself will go up most days even just a little.
 Statistically, it is the safest and most reliable way to invest in the stock market.
 Just look at the history of the S&P and you’ll see what I mean.
+There are also several good market index funds internationally – Canada and Europe are probably safe bets.

 Keep A Good Emergency Fund